This PDF is the current document as it appeared on Public Inspection on 12/03/2013 at 08:45 am.

 Regulatory Flexibility Act (5 U.S.C.
 601 et seq.)

 Pursuant to the Regulatory Flexibility Act, 5 U.S.C.
-601 et seq., the head of OPIC has certified that this final rule will not have a significant economic impact on a substantial number of small entities.
-The rule amends regulations governing the procedures for a third party to request government records and testimony in litigation, and does not economically impact Federal Government relations with the private sector.
+601 et seq., the head of OPIC has certified that this proposed rule, as promulgated, will not have a significant economic impact on a substantial number of small entities.
+The proposed rule amends regulations governing the procedures for a third party to request government records and testimony in litigation, and does not economically impact Federal Government relations with the private sector.
 Further, under these regulations, OPIC may only charge the actual cost for records, based upon FOIA regulations in Part 706, and the fees set by the court for witness testimony.
 OPIC is authorized to charge actual costs for its services based on 31 U.S.C.
 9701.

 Executive Order 12866

 OPIC is exempted from the requirements of this Executive Order per the Office of Management and Budget's October 12, 1993 memorandum.
-Accordingly, OMB did not review this final rule.
-However this rule was generally composed with the principles stated in section 1(b) of the Executive Order in mind.
+Accordingly, OMB did not review this proposed rule.
+However this rule was generally composed with the principles stated in § 1(b) of the Executive Order in mind.

 Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 202-05)

-For the reasons stated in the preamble the Overseas Private Investment Corporation amends 22 CFR part 713 as follows:Start Part
+For the reasons stated in the preamble the Overseas Private Investment Corporation proposes to amend 22 CFR Part 713 as follows:Start Part

 PART 713—PRODUCTION OF NONPUBLIC RECORDS AND TESTIMONY OF OPIC EMPLOYEES IN LEGAL PROCEEDINGSEnd Part Start Amendment Part